 A World of Alternative Entertainment Along the City’s Walls

 With their Conventicola degli Ultramoderni, “Mirkaccio” and “Madame De Freitas” have lit a fire under Rome’s bar scene, carrying a style that can best be described as vaudeville meets variety show meets café chantant.
+The Conventicola is a Burlesque Club, a space that allows for the strongest underground artists to take the stage and perform their art.
 Hosting about a dozen, vastly different artists each night, along with the occasional burlesque performance, this venue is like nowhere else in Rome.

 While everything about the space is designed to entertain, from the blue sparkly seat cushions to the cabaret style furniture, a serious devotion to the arts defines its purpose.
 That is, there is nothing hokey about it.
 Mirko denies the label “vintage,” which he deems to be merely a modern trend; he is interested rather, in timeless artistic talent.

 Although the emphasis on beverage has been intentionally overshadowed by the locale’s main draw of live performance, the cocktails are outstanding.
 Simply prepared, they range from fruit-based elixirs to stronger concoctions and are meant to be sipped while enjoying the show.